-27 For example, the minutes of the EU Council meeting in June 21-22, 2007 recorded Finland as being represented by its Head of State, not the Head of Government, Huvudstadbladet, 25 June 2007.
+&lt;sup>27 For example, the minutes of the European Council meeting in June 21-22, 2007 recorded Finland as being represented by its Head of State, not the Head of Government, Huvudstadbladet, 25 June 2007.

-- 66. A solution, as suggested by opinion 54/2005 of the Finnish Parliament's constitutional committee, would be to establish good co-operation between the President of the Republic and the Government on all foreign policy or defence matters.
-Here the best approach is to set up a structure joint ministerial committee on foreign and security policy, defence council... comprising the Prime Minister, the competent ministers (Ministers for Foreign Affairs, Home Affairs, Defence) and the President of the Republic.
+67. A solution, as suggested by opinion 54/2005 of the Finnish Parliament's constitutional committee, would be to establish good co-operation between the President of the Republic and the Government on all foreign policy or defence matters.
+Here the best approach is to set up a structure - joint ministerial committee on foreign and security policy, defence council... - comprising the Prime Minister, the competent ministers (Ministers for Foreign Affairs, Home Affairs, Defence) and the President of the Republic.
 This body would have a general remit in respect of foreign policy.
 It would thus ensure the implementation of the co-operation provided for in the first paragraph of Section 93 of the Constitution.
-It would also have authority to consider all questions relating to the European Union's common foreign and security policy. - 67.
-A more radical solution is to weaken the power of the Presidency, by constitutional amendment, e.g. by giving the Government the primacy also in general (non-EU) foreign affairs.
-There are several countries with presidents which play a largely ceremonial role.But bearing in mind the Finnish desire for continuity of constitutional change, this is presumably regarded as too radical.
-Moreover, the weakening of the President's position need not take the form of constitutional amendment.
-It is likely to come about anyway, as a result of the expansion of natural development of the CFSP and the EU itself.
-The question remains whether the restriction of the powers of the President by the enlargement or the scope of European Union policies (even without a formal revision of the treaties) is the best way to deal with the issue.
+It would also have authority to consider all questions relating to the European Union's common foreign and security policy.
+The good co-operation which should result from the implementation of this new structure could lead to a "constitutional convention".

+68. A more radical solution is to weaken the power of the Presidency, by constitutional amendment, e.g. by giving the Government the primacy also in general (non-EU) foreign affairs.
+There are several countries with presidents which play a largely ceremonial role.
+But bearing in mind the Finnish desire for continuity of constitutional change, this is presumably regarded as too radical.
+Moreover, the weakening of the President's position need not take the form of a constitutional amendment.
+It is likely to come about anyway, as a result of the expansion of natural development of the CFSP and the European Union itself.
+The question remains whether the restriction of the powers of the President by the enlargement of the scope of European Union policies (even without a formal revision of the treaties) is the best way to deal with the issue.
 The suitability of such a restriction of the powers of the President is not addressed here.